videolan/vlc/share/lua/README.txt

 w:get_text(): Read text displayed by the widget.
 Returns a string.
 Applies to: button, label, html, text_input, password, check_box. w:set_checked( bool ): Set check state of a check box.
 Applies to: check_box. w:get_checked(): Read check state of a check box.
 Returns a boolean.
 Applies to: check_box. w:add_value( text, id ): Add a value with identifier 'id' (integer) and text 'text'.
 It's always best to have unique identifiers.
-Applies to: drop_down. w:get_value(): Return identifier of the selected item.
+Applies to: list and drop-down. w:get_value(): Return identifier of the selected item.
 Corresponds to the text value chosen by the user.
-Applies to: drop_down. w:clear(): Clear a list or drop_down widget.
+Applies to: drop-down. w:clear(): Clear a list or drop-down widget.
 After that, all values previously added are lost. w:get_selection(): Retrieve a table representing the current selection.
 Keys are the ids, values are the texts associated.
 Applies to: list.

 errno